 Preparing families and children for transition from early intervention to preschool requires collaboration between families, local Infants and Toddlers Programs, and local school systems.
-Federal regulations require that a transition planning meeting between the family and representatives from the local early intervention and school system be held no later than 90 days before a child's third birthday, so that there is no interruption in services when a child has his or her third birthday.
-The federal target is 100%.
-Maryland's trend data demonstrate a general increased ability for local programs to provide timely transition services with a minimal slippage in SFY 2012.
+Federal regulations require that a transition planning meeting between the family and representatives from the local early intervention and school systems be held no later than 90 days before a child's third birthday, so that there is no interruption in services when a child has his or her third birthday.
+The need for timely transition planning has gotten even more crucial since Maryland began providing families with an option to continue services on an IFSP after the child's third birthday effective February 1, 2010.
+Maryland continues to provide this option, known as the Extended IFSP Option, until the beginning of the school year following the child's fourth birthday.

+The federal target for this indicator is 100%.
+Maryland's trend data again demonstrates a high level of compliance.
 The table below shows the percentage of children and families with timely transition planning meetings.